 The Dart Marina Hotel offers stylish rooms and a luxury spa overlooking the River Dart.

 Doggie heaven.
-Lots of pals to play with and as the festival is mostly outside, you can take me along.
+Lots of pals to play with and as Dartmouth Food Festival is mostly outside, you can take me along with you.

 Dartmouth Food Festival, Royal Avenue Gardens, The Quay, Dartmouth, Devon TQ6 9PS